RoadieHQ/kubewise/README.md

 ![Go workflow status](https://github.com/larderdev/kubewise/workflows/Go/badge.svg)

-KubeWise is a notifications bot for Helm.
-It notifies your team chat whenever a Helm chart is installed, upgraded or uninstalled in your Kubernetes cluster.
+KubeWise is a notifications bot for Helm 3.
+It notifies your team chat whenever a Helm chart is installed, upgraded, rolled back or uninstalled in your Kubernetes cluster.

 ![A demo of KubeWise posting Slack messages as ZooKeeper is installed, upgraded and uninstalled](./assets/kubewise-demo.gif)